-Because of the natural tissue used, tissue based reconstruction produces warm, soft breasts that lasts for many years.
+Because of the natural tissue used, tissue-based reconstruction produces warm, soft breasts that last for many years.

 There are several different types of flaps that can be used during breast reconstruction, depending on the condition of the breast after mastectomy, as well as the personal preference of the patient.
 Your doctor will discuss these options with you prior to your reconstruction procedure to ensure that you receive the most appropriate treatment for your individual needs.

 A deep inferior epigastric perforator (DIEP) flap uses skin and tissue from the abdominal area to recreate the breast mound after a mastectomy procedure.
 In most cases, there is enough excess fat and skin in the tummy area to create a new breast mound and restore the patient’s appearance.

 During the DIEP flap reconstruction procedure, an incision is made in the stomach, just below the navel, and layers of skin and fat are lifted up, similar to the technique used in a tummy tuck procedure.
 Along with the deep inferior epigastric perforator artery and vein, which is preserved to supply blood to the new breast tissue, the tissue flap is then moved to the breast area.
 The blood vessels are reattached using microsurgery and the transported skin and fat are reshaped to create a breast mound before they are sutured into place.

 The transverse rectus abdominis myocutaneous (TRAM) flap is the most commonly performed reconstructive flap used to recreate the breast mound or enhance the appearance and feel of breasts that were reconstructed using implants.
 For most women, this procedure is successful in naturally reconstructing the treated breast, although it is not ideal for thin women with not enough abdominal tissue, or those who are obese, as they will be at an increased risk for an abdominal hernia after surgery.